marjanabedini/data-science-portfolio/README.md

 ## Data Science Portfolio

-This repository contains a collection of selected data science projects completed throughout my M.S. in Applied Data Science at Syracuse University.
+This repository contains a collection of selected projects completed during my M.S. in Applied Data Science at Syracuse University.

-The projects showcase practical applications of machine learning, data analytics, data engineering, visualization, and cloud technologies using real-world datasets and modern data tools.
+The portfolio demonstrates practical applications of machine learning, data analytics, data engineering, data visualization, and cloud technologies using Python, SQL, Snowflake, dbt, Power BI, Tableau, and R.

+Each project highlights a real-world problem, the analytical approach, the technologies used, and the insights generated through data.

 ---

-## 🛠 Technical Skills
+# 🛠 Technical Skills

 ### Programming